LOFAR early-time search for coherent radio emission from Short GRB 181123B: Modelling and interpretation

 For the assumed redshift of 0.7, we find that the fitted magnetar is spinning unphysically fast as it is spinning significantly faster than the spin break-up limit \citep[0.8 ms for a 1.4 M$_{\odot}$ neutron star;][]{lattimer2004}.
 For a higher mass neutron star of 2.1M$_{\odot}$, as might be expected from a neutron star merger, the spin break-up limit is a lower value \citep[0.55 ms, as calculated using equation 3 of ][ assuming a radius of 10 km]{lattimer2004}.
 For an unstable 2.1M$_{\odot}$ magnetar we find a magnetic field of $3.6^{+2.0}_{-1.9} \times 10^{14}$ G and spin period of $0.116^{+0.017}_{-0.024}$ ms. However, the fitted spin period at a redshift of 0.7 for this heavier magnetar scenario is still significantly smaller than the 0.55 ms spin break-up period.
 Therefore, if GRB 181123B is to be explained using the magnetar central engine model, the redshift of the event must be significantly lower than the average SGRB redshift.
 We can thus constrain the redshift of GRB 181123B by assuming that a magnetar, with spin period less than the spin break-up, was formed.
 Using the following scalings \citep[from ][]{rowlinson2019,rowlinson2019b}, we can determine the magnetic fields and spin periods as a function of the assumed redshift,

+where $B$ is the magnetic field of the magnetar and $P$ is the initial spin period of the magnetar.

 In Figure \ref{fig:BPplot}, we plot the magnetic field and spin period of GRB 181123B, for a range of redshifts from z=0.005 up to the highest redshift attainable before the spin period is faster than that allowed by the spin break up limit.
 We plot the solutions for both a 1.4 M$_{\odot}$ (solid blue line) and a 2.1 M$_{\odot}$ (dashed blue line) neutron star.
 For comparison, we also show the population of SGRBs fitted by the magnetar model from \cite{rowlinson2013}.
 We find the maximum redshifts that GRB 181123B could have occurred at (and still be fitted with the magnetar model) are $z_{\rm max} = 0.08$ and $z_{\rm max} = 0.14$, for the 1.4 M$_{\odot}$ and 2.1 M$_{\odot}$ scenarios respectively.
 As the fitted model shows that the magnetar collapsed at $\sim$400 seconds, the observations are consistent with a higher mass magnetar being formed.
+We note that at the putative host redshift of this event, $z = 1.8$, it is impossible to form a magnetar as this model predicts a spin period significantly faster than the spin break up limit.